Related Flux-Coated Preforms Blog Articles

 Flux Coatings for Preforms are available in no-clean and rosin-based chemistries with a variety of activity levels to suit your substrate metallizations.

-Indium Corporation’s unique coating process can control the amount of flux to tight tolerances.
-Flux Coatings are measured and applied by weight percentage.
-The coatings range from 1-3% and standard tolerances are controlled at +/- .5%.
-Coatings can be applied to most sizes and shapes of preforms.
+Indium Corporation offers multiple unique flux coating processes with the ability to control the amount of flux to tight tolerances.
+Flux coatings are measured and applied by weight percentage, often ranging from 1-3%.
+Coatings can be applied to most shapes and sizes of preforms, and can also be offered on solder ribbon and on InFORMS®.

 Using Flux-Coated Preforms in Soldering